awesomemotive/one-click-demo-import/readme.txt

 = Where are the demo import files and the log files saved? =

 The files used in the demo import will be saved to the default WordPress uploads directory.
 An example of that directory would be: `../wp-content/uploads/2016/03/`.

+The log file will also be registered in the *wp-admin -> Media* section, so you can access it easily.

 = How to predefine demo imports? =